People at ILR

 Chair, Labor Leading on Climate Initiative

-LARA SKINNER is Associate Director of The Worker Institute at Cornell and Chair of the institute’s Labor Leading on Climate Initiative.
+LARA SKINNER is Executive of The Worker Institute at Cornell and Chair of the institute’s Labor Leading on Climate Initiative.
 Her research, writing and labor education work focuses on workers’ and labor unions’ engagement in issues of sustainability, climate protection, and economic alternatives.
 She received her PhD from the University of Oregon in 2010 and began her career in labor working with Oregon’s Farmworkers Union (Pineros y Campesinos Unidos del Noroeste), the University of Oregon Labor Education and Research Center, and as an active member of the Graduate Teaching Fellows Federation, Local 3544.

 The Labor Leading on Climate Initiative advances knowledge, policies, and practices to enhance the role of labor and working people in addressing the environmental and climate crises.
 The initiative's efforts focus on building a truly sustainable society and economy.